By using AWS re:Post, you agree to the AWS re:Post Terms of Use

 Short description

-If you can't fix the underlying issue with your Amazon ECS service tasks immediately and you don't want to wait for the DescribeService API calls to time out, then you can manually force the state of the Amazon ECS service resource in AWS CloudFormation into a CREATE_COMPLETE state.
-To do this, manually set the desired count of the service to zero in the Amazon ECS console to stop running tasks.
+To avoid a DescribeService API call timeout, manually force the state of the Amazon ECS service resource in AWS CloudFormation into a CREATE_COMPLETE state.
+Set the desired count of the service to zero in the Amazon ECS console to stop running tasks.
 AWS CloudFormation then considers the update as successful, because the number of tasks equals the desired count of zero.

-Important: Manually forcing AWS CloudFormation into a CREATE_COMPLETE state isn't a best practice for production services, because all tasks are stopped, and doing this can cause a production outage.
+Important: As a best practice, don't manually force AWS CloudFormation into a CREATE_COMPLETE state because a forced stop can cause a production outage.

 Resolution